angular/angular/npm-shrinkwrap.readme.md

 To add a new dependency do the following:

 1. add a new dependency via `npm install -D <packagename>`
+2. update npm-shrinkwrap.json with `npm shrinkwrap --dev`
-2. run `./tools/npm/clean-shrinkwrap.js`
+3. run `./tools/npm/clean-shrinkwrap.js`
-3. these steps should change 3 files: `package.json`, `npm-shrinkwrap.json` and `npm-shrinkwrap.clean.json`
+4. these steps should change 3 files: `package.json`, `npm-shrinkwrap.json` and `npm-shrinkwrap.clean.json`
-4. commit changes to these three files and you are done
+5. commit changes to these three files and you are done

 To update existing dependency do the following: